U.N. Security Council delays Syria vote until Thursday

 "Syria is sliding into chaos.
 We have been warning about such a development all along.
 The responsibility for that development falls squarely with the Assad regime," he said.

-A suicide bomber killed Syria's defence minister and two other top military officials in Damascus on Wednesday, security sources said, the worst blow to Assad's high command during the rebellion.
+A suicide bomber killed Syria's defense minister and two other top military officials in Damascus on Wednesday, security sources said, the worst blow to Assad's high command during the rebellion.

 "We condemn all kinds of terrorist actions," China's U.N.
 Ambassador Li Baodong told reporters, adding that he hoped the council could reach consensus on what action to take on Syria.